ergo-services/ergo/docs/actors/actor.md

 Both methods only work for local processes (same node).
 Inspection requests go to the Urgent queue and bypass normal message processing.
 Keep `HandleInspect` implementation fast - don't do expensive computations or I/O. Return only string values (serialization limitation).
 The optional `item` parameters allow filtering which fields to return, though most implementations ignore them and return all fields.

+What you choose to expose here decides what can be diagnosed later, and everything built on top of it - the observer view, cluster-wide diagnostics, an AI agent correlating state with your source - is bounded by that choice.
+See [Inspecting Actor State](../advanced/inspecting-state.md).

 ## Actor Pools

 For workload distribution, use `act.Pool` instead of implementing manual worker management.
 See [Pool](pool.md) for details.